ovidiuch/jobs-done/README.md

 ## How it works

-You decide it's take to call it a day.
+You decide it's time to call it a day.

 You are guided through a set of (customizable) steps meant to relieve your mind from work-related thoughts.
 This often involves formalizing thoughts into tasks and creating a plan for tomorrow.